 What is a 'verbatim' transcription?

 A verbatim transcription is a transcription where everything is literally transcribed word for word.
-So this includes all repetitions, interjections, stutter, uhhs and aahs.
-This is the most comprehensive form of transcribing.
-This ensures a transcription that is 100% truthful and complete.
-Often this completeness is import because the context needs to be (legally) comprehensible.
+This includes all repetitions, interjections and stutters.
+It is the most comprehensive form of transcribing and ensures a transcription that is 100% truthful and complete.
+Often this completeness is important because the context needs to be (legally) comprehensible.

 An example of a verbatim transcription: